Police Obtain Warrants To Find Out Which Google Users Were Present At Crime Scenes

 The Supreme Court in 2012 provided guidelines for authorities seeking cellphone GPS data on citizens.
 For one, police must get a search warrant if they are going to monitor someone’s life, which includes monitoring cellphone usage.
 Also, seized cellphones also require a warrant before they can be searched, detailed NPR.

-However, there has not been a ruling on the methods that South Carolina police are using, and some experts are skeptical about its validity.
+However, there has not been a ruling on the methods that North Carolina police are using, and some experts are skeptical about its validity.
 Steven Saad, a defense attorney, is one of them.

 “This is almost the opposite technique, where they get a search warrant in the hopes of finding somebody later to follow or investigate…It’s really hard to say that complies with most of the search warrant or probable cause rules that we’ve got around the country.”